angadchhikara12/my_neural-network/Readme.md

-# Neural Network for simple addition: Answer to Science Question
+# Neural Network for simple addition: Answer to Science Fair Question
 # *How similar is Neural Network to Human Brain?*

 ## Features